kubernetes-hy/kubernetes-hy.github.io/data/part-1/1-first-deploy.md

 $ kubectl set image deployment/hashgenerator-dep dwk-app1=jakousa/dwk-app1:b7fc18de2376da80ff0cfc72cf581a9f94d10e64
 ```

 Things start to get really cumbersome.
-In the dark ages, deployments were created similarly by running commands after each other in "correct" order.
-We'll now use a declarative approach where we define how things should be.
-This is more sustainable in the long term than the iterative approach.
+It is hard to imagine how someone in their right mind could be maintaining multiple applications like that.
+Thankfully we will now use a declarative approach where we define how things should be rather than how they should change.
+This is more sustainable in the long term than the iterative approach and will let us keep our sanity.

-Before redoing the previous let's take the deployment down.
+Before redoing the previous steps via the declarative approach, let's take the existing deployment down.

 ```console
 $ kubectl delete deployment hashgenerator-dep deployment.apps "hashgenerator-dep" deleted
 ```

-and create a new folder named `manifests` to the project and a file called deployment.yaml with the following contents (you can check the example [here](https://github.com/kubernetes-hy/material-example/tree/master/app1)):
+and create a new folder named `manifests` and place a file called deployment.yaml with the following contents (you can check the example [here](https://github.com/kubernetes-hy/material-example/tree/master/app1)) there:

 **deployment.yaml**